dashpay/dashwallet-ios/README.md

 phrase to restore your balance and transaction history on another device.
-This is possible because breadwallet is a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) "deterministic" wallet, meaning that all the bitcoin addresses and private keys are generated from a single "seed".
+This is possible because breadwallet is a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) "deterministic" wallet, meaning that all your bitcoin addresses and private keys are generated from a single "seed".

 ![screenshot2](/images/screenshot2.jpg)